"If I want a wireless multi-room speaker system in my home, is my only option to go to Sonos?"

 There is, and for one main reason: price.
-Amazon's multi-room-supporting Echo speakers - Echo (first gen), Echo 2, Echo Plus, Echo Spot and Echo Dot - don't hold a candle to rivals when it comes to sound quality, but they're all considerably cheaper than the entry-level products from Sonos or Audio Pro.
-With the Echo 2 costing just £90, it's more affordable to dot these speakers around your home than the Sonos One (£199) or Addon C5 (£229).
+Amazon's multi-room-supporting Echo speakers - Echo (first gen), Echo 2, Echo Plus, Echo Dot and upcoming Echo Link Amp and Echo Dot Input, to name a few - don't hold a candle to rivals when it comes to sound quality, but they're all considerably cheaper than the entry-level products from Sonos or Audio Pro.
+With the current Echo 2 costing just £90, it's more affordable to dot these speakers around your home than the Sonos One (£199) or Addon C5 (£229).

 And with Amazon Echo speakers now supporting Spotify (along with Amazon Prime Music, Amazon Music Unlimited and TuneIn radio) across multi-room, it has an attractive and immediate appeal to casual listeners who want a house filled with music without spending too much.

 What we would recommend instead is Google Chromecast: it's a streaming method built into a range of products – Android devices, TVs, soundbars, AV receivers, wireless speakers - from a variety of manufacturers.
 It means you don't need to stick to one brand to go multi-room; you just need to have the compatible products (such as a Sony or Philips TV, B&O Beoplay A6, JBL Playlist, Sony STR-DN1080 amp) and make sure they're connected to the same network.
 Then simply press play on your iOS or Android device to 'cast' music to your connected products.